-- All explicit strata had to be accounted for on the form for Sampling Task 9. - All explicit strata population entries were compared to those determined from the sampling frame. - All small-school analysis calculations were verified. - It was verified that separate small-school analyses were done for adjudicated or nonadjudicated oversampled regions (if these were different from explicit strata). - Country/economy specified sample sizes were monitored, and revised if necessary, to be sure minimum sample sizes were being met. - The calculations for school allocation were checked to ensure that schools were allocated to explicit strata based on explicit stratum student percentages and not explicit stratum school percentages, that all explicit strata had at least two allocated schools, and that no explicit stratum had only one remaining non-sampled school. - It was verified that the allocation matched the results of the explicit strata small school analyses, with allowances for random deviations in the numbers of very small, moderately small, and large schools to be sampled in each explicit stratum. - The percentage of students in the sample for each explicit stratum had to be approximate to the percentage in the population for each stratum (except in the case of oversampling). - The overall number of schools to be sampled was checked to ensure that at least 150 schools would be sampled. - The overall expected number of assessed students was checked to ensure that at least 6 300 assessed students in CBA countries/economies with GC, and 5 250 assessed students in PBA countries/economies and CBA countries/economies without GC, were expected. - Previous PISA response rates were reviewed and if deemed necessary, sample size increases were suggested.
+- All explicit strata had to be accounted for on the form for Sampling Task 9. - All explicit strata population entries were compared to those determined from the sampling frame. - All small-school analysis calculations were verified.

+- It was verified that separate small-school analyses were done for adjudicated or non-adjudicated oversampled regions (if these were different from explicit strata). - Country/economy specified sample sizes were monitored, and revised if necessary, to be sure minimum sample sizes were being met. - The calculations for school allocation were checked to ensure that schools were allocated to explicit strata based on explicit stratum student percentages and not explicit stratum school percentages, that all explicit strata had at least two allocated schools, and that no explicit stratum had only one remaining non-sampled school. - It was verified that the allocation matched the results of the explicit strata small school analyses, with allowances for random deviations in the numbers of very small, moderately small, and large schools to be sampled in each explicit stratum. - The percentage of students in the sample for each explicit stratum had to be approximate to the percentage in the population for each stratum (except in the case of oversampling). - The overall number of schools to be sampled was checked to ensure that at least 150 schools would be sampled. - The overall expected number of assessed students was checked to ensure that at least 6 300 assessed students in CBA countries/economies, and 5 250 assessed students in PBA countries/economies, were expected. - Previous PISA response rates were reviewed and if deemed necessary, sample size increases were suggested.

-Sampling task 10: School sample selection
+Sampling Task 10: School sample selection

-- All calculations were verified, including those needed for national study overlap control. - Particular attention was paid to the required four decimal places for the sampling interval and the generated random number. - The frame was checked for proper sorting according to the implicit stratification scheme, for enrolment values, and the proper assignment of the measure of size value, especially for very small and moderately small schools.
+- All calculations were verified, including those needed for national survey overlap control if applicable. - Particular attention was paid to the required four decimal places for the sampling interval and the generated random number. - The frame was checked for proper sorting according to the implicit stratification scheme, for enrolment values, and the proper assignment of the measure of size value, especially for very small and moderately small schools.
 The assignment of replacement schools and PISA identification numbers were checked to ensure that all rules established in the Sampling Preparation Manual set of documents were adhered to.

-Sampling task 11: Reviewing and agreeing to the Sampling Form
+Sampling Task 11a/b: Reviewing and agreeing to the sampling forms

-• The form for Sampling Task 11 was prepared as part of the sample selection process.
-After the international contractor verified that all entries were correct, NPMs had to perform the same checks and to agree to the content in this form as quickly as possible.
+The forms for Sampling Tasks 11a/b were prepared as part of the sample selection process.
+After the international contractor verified that all entries were correct, NPMs had to perform the same checks and to agree to the content in these forms as quickly as possible.